paramaggarwal/paramaggarwal.github.io/index.md

 ### Work

+#### Technical Lead - Myntra Designs, Bangalore

+Have worked on these projects from Jan 2016 till now:

+1. Internal exploratory project as part of Myntra Incubator around conversational interfaces.

 #### Senior Software Engineer - Myntra Designs, Bangalore

-Have worked on these projects from Jan 2015 till now:
+Have worked on these projects from Jan 2015 till Dec 2015:

 1. Style Feed on iOS app in React Native.
 2. Remotely configured native layouts for landing pages.
-3. Experimental project for better customer support.

 #### Software Engineer - Myntra Designs, Bangalore